slash-wiki/slash-wiki.github.io/rest/go.md

 ### Deployment

 Rest-based Slack slash commands can be deployed to a number of different services.
-This guide will use Heroku.
+This guide will use Heroku:

 To deploy this app on Heroku: